CordetG/hw-rgbcal/README.md

 [Color-Temperature Relationship][12]
 [Embed Videos in README][18]
 [Clippy Docs][8]
-[Embassy Book][19]
+[Embassy Book][20]

 ### Doc Tools

-[Mintlify Doc Writer][5][^5]
+[Mintlify Doc Writer][5][^8]
 [Rust Doc Style Guide (Repo)][6]
 [Rust Docs][7]
 [Markdown Guide][9]
 [Markdown Symbols][10]

 <!-- Footers -->

+[^1]: Due to the nature of LED light and flashing, it's important to note that this project may be an issue for anyone who has epilepsy.
-[^1]: In regard to visible light frequency and energy.
+[^2]: In regard to visible light frequency and energy.
-[^2]: *Optimum* here does not indicate perfection, but is trying to find values that result in testing a *good*, objective blending of red, green, and blue.
+[^3]: *Optimum* here does not indicate perfection, but is trying to find values that result in testing a *good*, objective blending of red, green, and blue.
-[^3]: There is not a precise consensus for the specific values in the visible light spectrum, so the approximation is based on the references used, noting that other references may indicate different values.
+[^4]: There is not a precise consensus for the specific values in the visible light spectrum, so the approximation is based on the references used, noting that other references may indicate different values.
-[^4]: Due to the subjectivity, I turned up each color one at a time to get a closer *visual* match.
+[^5]: Due to the subjectivity, I turned up each color one at a time to get a closer *visual* match.
 RGB(255,0,0) seemed too orange-red, so I increased the wavelength a scosche.
-[^5]: Like all *tools*, this should not be used as a be-all solution, rather it provides a good template -- but still requires manual editing and/or verbiage modification.
 [^6]: Realized this was not necessary, but it's not like it took more than a second.
 [^7]: Quoted from National Library of Medicine:
   `The term photophobia is a misnomer and not quite accurate.
 It comes from two Greek words: photo- “light” and phobia “fear or dread of”—hence, “fear of light.”
   It is defined as an abnormal sensitivity to light that can induce or exacerbate pain.`
-[^!]: Due to the nature of LED light and flashing, it's important to note that this project may be an issue for anyone who has epilepsy.
+[^8]: Like all *tools*, this should not be used as a be-all solution, rather it provides a good template -- but still requires manual editing and/or verbiage modification.

 <!--Collection of Links-->